id-studiolab/MLTK01/docs/gettingstarted.md

 Notice that the `mltk.classify( features, gotResults )` function takes two arguments:

-- A multidimentional array representing a features
+- A multidimensional array representing a feature
-- And a callback fucntion that will be invoked once the classify function will be done running the data trought the created model.
+- And a callback function that will be invoked once the classify function will be done running the data through the created model.

-In the code snippet above we added this `gotResults( err, result )` which will be invoked when the classification will be done.
+In the code snippet above, `gotResults( err, result )` will be invoked when the classification will be done.
 The result objects returned by the callback will return the label we used for the training, as well as the probability that the given features belongs to that label.

-The library will automatically turn on the appropriate led from the led ring on the board, but to do something with the data it is handy to save the retured label into a global variable.
-I the code snippet above this is called `activeClass`
+The library will automatically turn on the appropriate LED from the LED ring on the board, but to do something with the data being classified it is handy to save the returned label into a global variable.
+In the code snippet above this global variable is `activeClass`

 ## 8. Visualize the label on screen

 At this stage the sketch should already be able to interface with the board, train some features and visualize the result from the classification when in play mode.
 However, to make the example code a bit more complete let's also visualize the selected label on screen.

-This can be easily done with a few calls to the p5.js api inside the `draw()` function

 ```javascript
 function draw() {